V. Policies and Procedures

 Most community colleges and 4-year schools have very similar names for their courses.
 The transfer matrix should be pretty complete, but the following is meant to help you in understanding some of the confusion of weird course names that crop up, or at least those I have seen.
 It may also help you figure out how to make students feel comfortable with the course choices presented.

 Intermediate Algebra - This is uniformly a pre-algebra course.
-It does not transfer in as credit for any 4-year school to my knowledge.
+It does not transfer in as credit for any 4-year school.
 Refer the student to College Algebra or Elementary Functions.

 Pre-Intermediate Algebra - This is generally a very remedial course, as the name implies.
-It does not transfer for college credit at any 4-year school to my knowledge.
+It does not transfer for college credit at any 4-year school.
 Unless these students intend to do a major that requires a math course, suggest MATH 110 Math for the Liberal Arts.

 Finite Math - This name is thrown around a lot, and can mean anything from pre-pre-intermediate algebra to an applied discrete math course.
 We will need to see a syllabus or (at the very least) a course description on the sender school’s website.